 • Must be taped and sealed at joints to prevent air infiltration

-Building codes across the U.S. now mandate minimum R-values for floors and crawl-space walls.
-A 1,500-square-foot crawl space insulated to R-19 with fiberglass batts may cost 40–50 % less than the same space insulated to R-30 with spray foam.
-CountBricks pulls county-specific code data into every estimate so you meet requirements without overspending.
+Building codes mandate minimum R-values.
+A 1,500-square-foot space insulated to R-19 with fiberglass may cost 40-50% less than R-30 with spray foam.
+CountBricks pulls county-specific code data to ensure compliance without overspending.

 Economy Package (Fiberglass + Basic Air Seal)